senyasor-cell/WinProxGUI/README.md

 3. Launch
 bash
 python pm3_gui.py
 On first launch the program will ask you to select the Proxmark folder (Settings → Select Proxmark folder).
-After that, Wiegand formats, hardware version, and the command tree will load automatically.
+After that, Wiegand formats and the command tree will load automatically once you press Connect.

 🧭 How to Use
 Select Proxmark folder – go to Settings → Select Proxmark folder… and point to the root directory that contains the client subfolder.

 Choose COM port – the upper‑left combo box lists real system ports.
-Press 🔄 to refresh.
+Press 🔄 (right side of the port line) to refresh.

+Connect – press the Connect button to open the COM port and start the PTY session.
+The button will change to Disconnect.

-Load the tree – press 🔄 next to “Command Tree” or wait for automatic loading from cache.
+Load the tree – press 🔄 next to “Command Tree” (right side of the tree header) or wait for automatic loading from cache.

 Execute a command – double‑click a leaf command in the tree.
 The options panel appears.
 Configure the parameters and press ▶ (Send).
 The command runs and the output appears in the Session Log.

 Manual input – type any command in the “Manual command” field and press ▶ or Enter.

 Open console – the cmd button launches pm3.bat in a separate window and automatically types the manual command (without executing it).
 Just press Enter to run.
 After closing the console, the GUI automatically restarts the connection when you send the next command.

+Disconnect – press Disconnect to release the COM port manually.
+You can reconnect anytime.

 ⚙️ Settings & Cache
 All data is stored in your Windows home directory (C:\Users\<username>\):